Reducing Plastic Waste While Producing Fuel

 Peatlands are an important ecosystem containing among the largest carbon stock per hectares in the world.
 Degradation of peatlands will risk emitting a significant amount of carbon to the atmosphere.

 Circular economy is another way of looking at production and consumption.
 In Circular economy, the use of extracted raw materials is to be minimized as it seeks to find materials that are otherwise wasted from within or outside of its industry.
+Landscape Indonesia, Alpha Beta, and SystemIQ are in a consortium advising the Government of Indonesia towards the formulation of a "roadmap" for circular economy in Indonesia.

 Ocean Plastic Waste Reduction